AbrahamSanders/codec-bpe/README.md

 )
 from codec_bpe import codes_to_chars, chars_to_codes

-# load a codec BPE tokenizer and compatible language model
+# load a Codec BPE tokenizer and compatible language model
 device = "cuda" if torch.cuda.is_available() else "cpu" tokenizer = AutoTokenizer.from_pretrained("output/my_tokenizer")
 model = AutoModelForCausalLM.from_pretrained("output/my_model").to(device)